Mastercard® Titanium Card™

 The Mastercard® Titanium Card™ is an exclusive travel rewards credit card with a $195 annual fee and a broad rewards program that offers the best value on airfare with any common carrier.
 It’s backed by the Luxury Card™ brand, which offers two higher-end cards: the Mastercard® Black Card™ ($495 annual fee) and the Mastercard® Gold Card™ ($995 annual fee, and actually made of 24-karat gold).

 All purchases made with this card earn unlimited 1 point per $1 spent, with no restrictions or special bonus categories.
-Airline redemptions value points at $0.02 apiece, and double the value for cash back, gift card, and merchandise redemptions.
-There’s no sign-up bonus or recurring loyalty bonus, but Titanium does offer a 15-month 0% APR promotion on balance transfers.
+Airline redemptions value points at $0.02 apiece.
 Terms and conditions apply.

 The Mastercard Titanium Card really excels in the travel benefits department.
-It offers a slew of perks for people who like to travel in convenience in style, including global luggage delivery to anywhere in the world, 24/7 concierge availability by phone, email, and live chat; and airport meet-and-greet service that softens the normally hectic airport experience with a white-glove touch.
+It offers a slew of perks for people who like to travel in convenience in style, including global luggage delivery to anywhere in the world; 24/7 concierge availability by phone, email, and live chat; and airport meet-and-greet service that softens the normally hectic airport experience with a white-glove touch.
 Non-travel benefits include a generous cell phone protection policy, Lyft credits, and more.

 And it’s made of super-strong brushed steel, so it adds some real weight (literally and figuratively) to your wallet.
 That’s not a huge deal in the grand scheme of things, but at least you know your card won’t break on you.
 Just don’t run it through your home shredder.

 Titanium Card users earn 1 point for every $1 spent on everything.
 Once earned, points do not expire as long as the account remains open and in good standing.

 The most cost-effective redemption option is airfare.
 All redemptions in this category value points at a flat $0.02 apiece, regardless of the underlying dollar cost of the airfare, the carrier, the route, or any other factors.
 Airline redemptions are permitted in 50-point increments.
 Point-and-cash redemptions are acceptable too.